cvs-health/testilo/README.md

 Testilo acts as an Aorta _user_ with `test` permission.
 By executing the statement `node index`, you start Testilo.
 Periodically, it connects to an Aorta server and asks whether there are any jobs assigned to its user.
 If there are any, Testilo retrieves the first job and performs it.
 When the job is finished, Testilo contacts the Aorta server again and creates a report in Aorta containing the results of the job.

+The interval between instances of this operation is settable (see below).
+Testilo performs only one job at a time.
+If a job is in progress at the next scheduled time for retrieving a job, that instance is skipped.

 ## Configuration

 An untracked `.env` file contains environment variables required by Testilo.
 It has this format: